 EMBOLIZATION IN CLINICAL STUDIES

 Clinical studies have found evidence for embolization associated with PCI procedures.
 In the stent era, embolization has been detected in about 20% of simple native vessel stent implantation procedures based on the occurrence of creatine phosphokinase-MB (CPK-MB) enzyme release only.
 For example, in the STARS trial, patients with type A lesions who had completely uncomplicated, successful stenting with a single stent were evaluated.
-In this group, the ...
+In ...